mo7sen/com.remzisenel.ide.neovim/README.md

 # Unity Neovim CodeEditor Plugin

+## This Fork
+The aim of this fork is to add whatever changes are necessary to get this package working with Unity 2022.3.10f1 on Windows.

 ## Description

 I got frustrated enough with Omnisharp that I implemented a Neovim extension for Unity Editor to hack my way around shortcomings of Omnisharp.